general03/flask-autoindex/docs/index.rst

 Installation
 ============

-Version 0.6.4 requires Python >= 3.5; previous versions also work with Python 2.
+Version 0.6.4 requires Python >= 3.5; Versions < 0.6 also work with Python 2.

 Install Flask-AutoIndex with ``pip``::